 More Info

-This fieldwork focused on documenting daily life at one of the busiest checkpoints in the West Bank.
-Each morning, between 4,000 to 6,000 Palestinian workers cross Checkpoint 300 between 4 am and 7 am, enduring long waits that can stretch up to three hours during peak times.
-A compact camera rig was specifically designed and discreetly installed within a turnstile on the Bethlehem side.
-It automatically records as each person pushes through, capturing the repetitive, constrained movements of bodies in transit.
-Through this embedded perspective, the turnstile is reframed not just as a mechanism of passage, but as a spatial-political technology — one that controls, fragments, and regulates the daily movement of Palestinians under occupation.
+The research centres on sustained fieldwork that explores the rhythms of daily passage at one of the busiest checkpoints in the region.
+Each morning, between 4,000 and 6,000 workers cross between 4 a.m. and 7 a.m., often enduring waits of up to three hours during peak times.
+In response, a compact camera rig is purpose-built and discreetly embedded within a turnstile on the Bethlehem side.
+The device records automatically as each person pushes through, capturing repetitive, compressed, and constrained movements from within the mechanism itself.